emory-cs-infovis-master/scrollytelling/README.md

 Now when we load the webpage we should see that the first verse is in a heavier font and all highlighted in black.
 Clicking the forward and backward buttons should update this in line with our keyframes.

 This is a good start but it is a little bit clumsy.
-Let's start by tidying up the visualsa little bit so that the experience is a little bit less messy.
+Let's start by tidying up the visuals a little bit so that the experience is a little bit less messy.
 Firstly, because I want this experience to be a seamless full-screen experience for a user I don't want their to be a scrollbar that appears on the side of the page.
 To achieve this we are going to force the left column content div to have a maximum height like this:

 ```css
 .left-column-content {